|BOARD OF TRUSTEES|

 (c) To be eligible to receive an incentive, an employee must be at least age 55 and must have at least five years of employment by the Minnesota State Colleges and Universities System.
-The board shall establish and periodically revise the eligibility requirements for system employees to receive an incentive.
-The board shall file a copy of its proposed revised eligibility requirements with the chairs and ranking members of the senate committee with higher education within its jurisdiction and the senate finance division with higher education within its jurisdiction and with the chair and ranking members of the committee in the house of representatives with higher education within its jurisdiction and of the house of representatives Committee on Ways and Means, at least 30 days before the final adoption of the proposed revised eligibility requirements by the board, shall post the same document on the system website at the same time, and shall hold a public hearing on the proposed eligibility requirements.
+The board of trustees shall establish the eligibility requirements for system employees to receive an incentive.
+The board of trustees shall file a copy of its proposed eligibility requirements with the chairs and ranking members of the Senate Committee on Higher Education and the Higher Education Budget and Policy Division of the Senate Committee on Finance and with the chair and ranking members of the Higher Education and Workforce Development Finance and Policy Division of the Finance Committee of the House of Representatives at least 30 days before their final adoption by the board of trustees, shall post the same document on the system Web site at the same time, and shall hold a public hearing on the proposed eligibility requirements.
 The type and any additional amount of the incentive to be offered may vary by employee classification, as specified by the board.

 (d) The president of a college or university, consistent with paragraphs (b) and (c), may designate:

 (1) specific departments or programs at the college or university whose employees are eligible to be offered the incentive program; or

 (2) positions at the college or university eligible to be offered the incentive program.